JohnyBoy00/monster-meter/README.md

 │   ├── flavor.dart                    # Flavor model
 │   ├── log.dart                       # Log model
 │   └── log_with_flavor.dart          # Combined model for logs with flavor details
-└── screens/
+├── screens/
-    ├── home_screen.dart               # Main screen with daily stats
+│   ├── home_screen.dart               # Main screen with daily stats
-    ├── add_drink_screen.dart          # Screen to log a new drink
+│   ├── add_drink_screen.dart          # Screen to log a new drink
-    ├── history_screen.dart            # View all logs and statistics
+│   ├── history_screen.dart            # View all logs and statistics
-    └── manage_flavors_screen.dart     # Manage flavor library
+│   ├── manage_flavors_screen.dart     # Manage flavor library
+│   └── settings_screen.dart           # App settings (currency selection)
+└── utils/
+    └── currency_helper.dart           # Currency formatting utilities
 ```

 ## Usage

 ### Adding a Drink

-1. Tap the "Add Drink" button on the home screen
+1. Tap the "Add Drink" floating action button on the home screen
-2. Select a flavor from the dropdown
+2. Select a flavor from the dropdown (with visual preview)
 3. Enter the price you paid
-4. Optionally adjust the date/time
+4. Optionally adjust the date/time using the date and time pickers
-5. Add notes if desired
-6. Tap "Save Drink"
+5. Tap "Save Drink"

 ### Managing Flavors

 1. Tap the drink icon in the app bar
-2. Add new flavors with the "Add Flavor" button
+2. Add new flavors with the "Add Flavor" floating action button
-3. Edit, deactivate, or delete existing flavors using the menu (⋮)
+3. Edit, activate/deactivate, or delete existing flavors using the menu (three dots)
-4. Toggle visibility of inactive flavors with the eye icon
+4. Toggle visibility of inactive flavors with the eye icon in the app bar

 ### Viewing History

 1. Tap the history icon in the app bar
 2. View all-time statistics at the top
 3. Scroll through drinks grouped by date
-4. Delete entries by tapping the delete icon
+4. Delete entries by tapping the delete icon on each entry

+### Changing Currency

+1. Tap the settings icon in the app bar
+2. Select your preferred currency from the list
+3. The currency symbol will update throughout the app

 ## Pre-loaded Flavors

-The app comes with these popular Monster Energy flavors:
+The app comes with these popular Monster Energy flavors pre-configured with images:

-- Original (500ml, 160mg caffeine)
+- Original Green (500ml, 160mg caffeine)
-- Ultra White (500ml, 140mg caffeine)
-- Ultra Fiesta (500ml, 140mg caffeine)
-- Ultra Paradise (500ml, 140mg caffeine)
-- Ultra Sunrise (500ml, 140mg caffeine)
 - Pipeline Punch (500ml, 160mg caffeine)
+- Pacific Punch (500ml, 160mg caffeine)
+- Rio Punch (500ml, 160mg caffeine)
 - Mango Loco (500ml, 160mg caffeine)
+- Zero Sugar Ultra (500ml, 140mg caffeine)
+- Zero Sugar Ultra Rosa (500ml, 140mg caffeine)
+- Aussie Lemonade (500ml, 160mg caffeine)
+- Peachy Keen (500ml, 160mg caffeine)
+- The Doctor (500ml, 160mg caffeine)
+- Lando Norris (500ml, 160mg caffeine)

 ## Customization